-Chances are you’ve been pulling out some of your spring clothing—those favorite pieces from last year.
-But if you are like many people, they don’t feel quite as comfortable as they did at the end of summer.
+Do you suffer from mindless eating?
+You’ve been trying on some of your favorite pieces of clothing from last year.
+If you are like many people, they don’t feel quite as comfortable as they did when you last wore them.
 The zipper is a little harder to zip, and the fit is a bit too snug to be attractive.

 The mindless margin happened.